The Tiger's Wife: Reception

 The poet Charles Simic wrote in The New York Review of Books that The Tiger's Wife "is a remarkable first novel".
 Simic went on to say, "Téa Obreht is an extraordinarily talented writer, skilled at combining different types of narrative — from objective depiction of events to stories mixing the fabulous and the real — in a way that brings to mind the novels of Mikhail Bulgakov, Gabriel García Márquez, and Milorad Pavić, the Serbian author of Dictionary of the Khazars."
-A review in the New Zealand Herald notes that, "Reviewers have praised Obreht's vibrant imagery and skilful interweaving of fact and folklore, ritual and superstition.
+A review in The New Zealand Herald notes that, "Reviewers have praised Obreht's vibrant imagery and skilful interweaving of fact and folklore, ritual and superstition.
 British paper the Sunday Times dubbed her 'a compelling new voice'; its rival the Daily Telegraph 'a natural born storyteller'."
-New York Times reviewer Liesl Schillinger praised the novel, asserting that it was "filled with astonishing immediacy and presence, fleshed out with detail that seems firsthand."
+The New York Times reviewer Liesl Schillinger praised the novel, asserting that it was "filled with astonishing immediacy and presence, fleshed out with detail that seems firsthand."

+Awards

-The Tiger's Wife won the British Orange Prize for Fiction in 2011.
-The annual prize, recognises "excellence, originality and accessibility in women's writing from throughout the world", then included £30,000 cash and the "Bessie", a limited edition bronze figurine.
+The Tiger's Wife won the Orange Prize for Fiction in 2011.
+The annual prize, recognising "excellence, originality and accessibility in women's writing from throughout the world", then included £30,000 in cash and the "Bessie", a limited edition bronze figurine.
 At 25, Obreht was the youngest winner of the Orange Prize at the time of her award.

-In 2011 Obreht was also a finalist for the U.S. National Book Award for Fiction and the University of Wales Dylan Thomas Prize for English-language writers age 18 to 30.
+In 2011 Obreht was also a finalist for the National Book Award for Fiction and the Dylan Thomas Prize for English-language writers age 18 to 30.